-Referee/Reference Letters Authentication for Appointments and Renewal Tenure and Promotion (RTP) Process
+Referee/Reference Letters Authentication for Renewal Tenure and Promotion (RTP) Process

-- Original signed Reference or Referee letters are preferred, but not necessary to proceed with the appointments of faculty at SFU and for RTP review.
+- Original signed Reference or Referee letters are preferred, but not necessary to proceed with the RTP review.

 - The obligation to determine the authenticity of the referee/reference and their signature is now the responsibility of the Dean, and/or Chair/Director.

-- If the Dean and/or Chair/Director are satisfied that the referee/reference letter is from the "referee"/"reference", even if the signature is electronic, then the letter will be acceptable to us for RTP reviews, A10.06 Chair and Professor appointments and renewals, and appointments to university positions.
+- If the Dean and/or Chair/Director are satisfied that the referee/reference letter is from the referee/reference, even if the signature is electronic, then the letter will be acceptable to us for RTP review.

 Renewal Tenure and Promotion